A Guide to Digital Transformation

 When not approached as a top-down program, department leaders can find themselves competing to lead the DX charge or be left behind when new budgets for tech innovation surface.

-An absence of ‘fast-acting IT’
+Lack of ‘fast-acting IT’

 Not every enterprise has invested in technology tools equipped to rapidly design, integrate, deploy and run apps for DX.